naumanali929/nomz_portfolio/_posts/2020-10-12-Nauman-Ali-resume.markdown

 - Implementing Sophos encryption for securing our Mobile devices mainly windows 7/ 10 laptops

-- Setting up multiple redundant RDS Servers for various applications
+- Setting up multiple redundant RDS Servers for various applications using HA proxy as the load balancer.

 - Setting up advanced ftp solutions following all HIPPA compliance and HL7 file transfers with extensive monitoring and auditing for all established connections with Geological Blocking, IP blacklisting, supporting all types of connectivity restrictions and options.

 - Setting up SCCM and SCOM for Microsoft patching, monitoring and security audits

-- Co-managing Voip and efax solutions based of Ayaya, Freepbx asterisks, efax, Ring Central and Nextiva etc
+- Co-managing Voip and efax solutions based on Ayaya, Freepbx asterisks, efax, Ring Central and Nextiva etc

 - Co-managing the HP, Dell and Cisco-based network and wireless solutions (Ubiquiti &amp; Meraki) alongside our MSP